meticha/.github/profile/README.md

 ![A colorful illustration of developers and creators building together across different platforms and spaces, inspired by collaboration, code, and creativity.](https://github.com/user-attachments/assets/1e63da88-5f8d-4918-a649-7e090b3a663c)

-We're **Meticha** — a small product-led tech team building with intention, curiosity, and a love for open source.
+We're **Meticha**, A small product-led tech team building with intention, curiosity, and a love for open source.

 We're not chasing trends.
-We're building the tools *we* wish existed — and open-sourcing them so others can build better, faster, and cleaner too.
+We're building the tools *we* wish existed, and open-sourcing them so others can build better, faster, and cleaner too.

 ---